wallarm/product-documentation/docs/4.6/fast/en/dsl/points/parsers/xml.md

 The **Xml_tag_array** filter refers to the array of the tag values from the XML data.
 The elements of this array need to be referred to by using their indexes.
 The array indexing starts with `0`.
 This filter can only be used in the point together with the XML parser.

-> #### Info:: Regular expressions in points
+!!! info "Regular expressions in points"
-> The index in the point can be a regular expression of the [Ruby programming language][link-ruby].
+    The index in the point can be a regular expression of the [Ruby programming language][link-ruby].

 The [Array][link-array] filter applied to the XML data works similarly to the Xml_tag_array.

-> #### Info:: The ways of addressing tag content
+!!! info "The ways of addressing tag content"
-> The XML parser does not differentiate between the tag value and the first element in the tag values array.
+    The XML parser does not differentiate between the tag value and the first element in the tag values array.

 For example, the `POST_XML_XML_TAG_myTag_value` and the `POST_XML_XML_TAG_myTag_ARRAY_0_value` points refer to the same value.

 **Example:**